 White maintained the fifth seal conveyed the oppression of the reformers in the 16th and 17th centuries, which substantiates the events depicted by the trumpets cannot commence prior to this and agree with her passages, above, which makes the traditional Protestant interpretation of the trumpets, imbibed by the Adventists, steeped in contradiction and errors.
 Furthermore, White's rendition of the fifth seal represents the same judgment in Shea’s extract, above, which indisputably establishes the judgments depicted by the trumpets cannot possible be interpreted as commencing until the reformation abated, after the phenomenon in Daniel 7:10.
 No gainsay will prosper against the conclusion that the victims of the harlot Babylon (Rev 17:6) are an essential constituent of those who must still be martyred in the fifth seal, which establishes terminological and thematic correspondence between the trumpets, the sealing of the 144,000 and the decrees of the three angels in chapter 14.

 The traditional Protestant interpretation of the harlot woman in Revelation 17, Babylon, is that she represents the Papacy.
 White held this view.
-Yet, the Adventist developed the notion that in other passages in the Revelation Babylon cannot be construed as such because the Papacy can hardly be described as fallen at the time of the pronouncement to God’s people to come out of her (Rev 14:8; 18:1-4).
+Yet, the Adventist developed the notion that in other passages in the Revelation Babylon cannot be construed as such because the Papacy can hardly be described as fallen from moral rectitude at the time of the pronouncement to God’s people to come out of her (Rev 14:8; 18:1-4).
 White affirmed this reflection.

 “The message of Revelation 14, announcing the fall of Babylon, must apply to religious bodies that were once pure and have become corrupt.
 Since this message follows the warning of the judgment, it must be given in the last days; therefore it cannot refer to the Roman Church alone, for that church has been in a fallen condition for many centuries.
 Furthermore, in the eighteenth chapter of the Revelation the people of God are called upon to come out of Babylon.
 According to this scripture, many of God's people must still be in Babylon.”